Spring term learning

 Understanding the World

 We will continue to support the children to make sense of their physical world and their community through the stories that we learn in class.
 Through our traditional tales, we will look at similarities and differences of now and the past by looking at settings, characters and our own experiences.
 We will find places we read about on a map and create our own maps in class.
 We will be learning about the five senses of: sight, sound, taste, touch and smell.
-We will create Year of the Tiger craft, and hopefully taste some Chinese food.
+We will create Year of the Rabbit craft, and hopefully taste some Chinese food.
 We will provide the children with STEM (science, technology, engineering and mathematical) activities and allow the children to investigate these where appropriate.

 Expressive Arts and Design

 Our Art focus this half term is to explore, design and make a series of different puppets from different materials.
 We will make stick puppets, moving puppets, sock puppets and we will design and sew a puppet as our final project.
 We will continue to mix primary colours to create secondary colours as well as looking at different shades as part of our learning in our continuous provision.